 BE PERSISTENT—YOU’RE IN SALES AFTER ALL

 But how soon should sellers give up?
-It’s true you won’t connect with and convert every marketing lead within that optimal 5-minute window.
-But is one attempt really adequate?
-How about two, or three?
+It’s true you won’t connect with or convert every marketing lead within the optimal 5-minute window.
+But is one attempt enough?
+How about two or three?

-The reality is, after the first attempt to engage an inbound marketing lead, your efforts begin to mirror outbound engagement.
-Why not follow similar engagement best practices?
+The reality is that after the first attempt to engage an inbound marketing lead, your efforts begin to mirror outbound engagement.
+So why not follow similar best practices?

-Generally speaking, reps think they’re a lot more persistent than they really are.
-The average number follow up attempts for outbound motions is around 1-2.
-With inbound motions, we’re a little better, but still 80% of our follow up activities on inbound marketing leads fall below 5 attempts; most sit around 2-3.
-And let’s not forget that 57.1% of first attempts don’t begin until after more than a week.
+Generally, reps think they’re more persistent than they are.
+The average number of follow-up attempts for outbound motions is 1–2.
+With inbound, we’re a little better, but 80% of follow-up activities fall below five attempts, and most sit around 2–3.
+And remember, 57.1% of first attempts don’t even begin until after more than a week.

-If you’re willing to strike early and you stick it out with 7 or more attempts, your connection rates will go up conservatively by 15%.
+If you’re willing to strike early and stick with seven or more attempts, your connection rates can increase by 15% or more.

 DON’T WAIT TO REFOCUS

-Getting to buyers first has always been important.
-But it’s not just about getting there first anymore; it’s about getting there earlier enough to influence decisions.
-It’s about taking advantage of what marketing is doing to generate interested leads, and not allowing that interest to sizzle away.
+Getting to buyers first has always mattered.
+But it’s no longer just about getting there first; it’s about getting there early enough to influence decisions.
+It’s about taking advantage of what marketing is doing to generate interested leads—and not allowing that interest to fade away.

-COVID only made it more urgent.
-B2B buying and selling were already evolving when 2020 accelerated the transformation, but most teams were not ready.
-They were forced to adjust in ways that adversely affected marketing lead performance at each stage in the sales funnel.
+COVID only made this more urgent.
+B2B buying and selling were already evolving when 2020 accelerated the transformation, but most teams weren’t ready.
+They were forced to adjust in ways that hurt marketing lead performance at every stage of the funnel.
 There has never been a more urgent time to align strategies to data.

 What does this mean?
 Doing more isn’t the answer.
-And while speed-to-lead should be a tactical priority, it really comes down to aligning your strategies to data so that you’re able to do more of the right things and less of the wrong things.
-Playbooks can help you do it now.
+And while speed-to-lead should be a tactical priority, the real key is aligning your strategies to data so you can do more of the right things and less of the wrong things.
+Playbooks can help you do that now.

-Data for this research came from an analysis of over 55 million sales interactions at 400+ companies across 5.7 million inbound marketing leads over a 3-year period, and from user outbound activity and outcome data on Playbooks over a 2.5-year period.
+Data for this research came from an analysis of more than 55 million sales interactions at 400+ companies across 5.7 million inbound marketing leads over a 3-year period, and from outbound activity and outcome data on Playbooks over a 2.5-year period.